nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Consumers **MUST** check for the presence of an [`OperationOutcome`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource as described above to check for incomplete data as a result of unsupported parameters.

-#### Backwards compatibility ####
-Backwards compatibility is the scenario where a consumer requests a lower version of the API than the provider supports.
-This requires that a consumer **MUST** be able to safely handle the presence of unrecognised data.

 ### Request response ###

 #### Response headers ####